 Omotenashi and kaizen

-Last June I had a chance to visit a local Tokyo government ward uses the concepts of omotenashi and kaizen to deliver value to their customers – the residents of the ward.
+Before the 2016 visit to Japan, I had a chance to visit a local Tokyo government ward that uses the concepts of omotenashi and kaizen to deliver value to their customers – the residents of the ward.

 Tim Wolput was my generous host of that tour and has written about the concept of omotenashi in Japan.
-I had a chance to meet up with Tim again last week and talk more about omotoenashi, kaizen, and problem solving thinking.
+I had a chance to meet up with Tim again last week and talk more about omotoenashi, continuous improvement kaizen, and problem-solving thinking.

 Exchanging gifts as a sign of respect